ITReema/MemeMe-V.2.0/README.md

 # MemeMe-V.2.0

 An iPhone app that enables a user to take a picture, and add text at the top and bottom to form a meme.
-The user will be able to share the photo on Facebook and Twitter and also by SMS or email or save it to the photo library also sent memes will appear in a tab view with two tabs: a table view and a collection view.
+The user will be able to share the photo on SMS or email or save it to the photo library also sent memes will appear in a tab view with two tabs: a table view and a collection view.

 <p align="center">
   <img width="250" height="500" src="https://user-images.githubusercontent.com/27751735/55757367-751f7e00-5a5c-11e9-93ef-e5449c363741.png">